ImprovestThis page contains information on Improvest for veterinary use.

 USER SAFETY WARNINGS:

-Warning for person administering IMPROVEST: Accidental self injection could affect reproductive physiology of both men and women and may adversely affect pregnancy.
+Warning for person administering IMPROVEST: Accidental self-injection could affect reproductive physiology of both men and women and may adversely affect pregnancy and fertility.
 Pregnant women should not administer this product.
 Women of childbearing age should exercise extreme caution when handling this product.
-Special care should be taken to avoid accidental self injection and needle stick injury when administering the product.
+Special care should be taken to avoid accidental self-injection and needle stick injury when administering the product.
 Protective clothing including, but not limited to, safety glasses and gloves should be worn.
 Use a safety injector, preferably one which has a dual safety system providing both a needle guard and a mechanism to prevent accidental operation of the trigger.
 In case of eye contact, rinse immediately with copious amounts of water.
 In case of skin contact, wash immediately with soap and water.
 The product should be stored safely out of the reach of children.
 As a reminder, it is the prescribing veterinarian’s responsibility to inform drug administrators of the user safety warnings associated with IMPROVEST.

-Advice to the physician: Accidental self injection could affect reproductive physiology of both men and women and may adversely affect pregnancy.
-If self injection with IMPROVEST is suspected, reproductive physiology should be monitored by assay of testosterone or estrogen levels (as appropriate).
+Advice to the physician: Accidental self-injection could affect reproductive physiology of both men and women and may adversely affect pregnancy and fertility.
+If self-injection with IMPROVEST is suspected, reproductive physiology should be monitored by assay of testosterone or estrogen levels (as appropriate).

 The risk of a physiological effect is greater after a second or subsequent accidental injection than after a first injection.
 The patient should be advised not to administer IMPROVEST, and/or any other product with a similar action, in the future.

-For customer service, to report suspected adverse reactions or to obtain a copy of the Material Safety Data Sheet (MSDS) call 1-888-963-8471.
+To report suspected adverse events, for technical assistance, or to obtain a copy of the safety data sheet (SDS), contact Zoetis 1-888-963-8471.

 Preapproval Experience: The field study observations from field effectiveness studies were consistent with the observations made during the target animal safety studies of transient inflammation at the injection sites.
-IMPROVEST did not cause unusual clinical signs or an unexpected frequency or severity of injection site reactions.
-Adverse events, as reported, were not uniquely attributable to IMPROVEST.
+IMPROVEST did not cause unusual clinical signs or an unexpected frequency or severity of injection site reactions, apart from the mild anaphylactoid-type reactions immediately following the first injection.
+Otherwise adverse events, as reported, were not uniquely attributable to IMPROVEST.

-Postapproval Experience: (December 2013) The following adverse events are based on voluntary, post approval reporting.
+Postapproval Experience: (December 2013) The following adverse events are based on voluntary, post approval reporting in male pigs.
 Not all adverse events are reported to FDA/CVM.
 It is not always possible to reliably estimate the adverse event frequency or establish a causal relationship to product exposure using these data.

 In some cases anaphylactoid / anaphylactic-type reactions have been observed within a few minutes after the first administration of IMPROVEST with duration up to 30 minutes.
 Clinical signs may include dyspnea, cyanosis, ataxia, emesis or hypersalivation.
 Most animals recovered.
 In some cases, death has been reported as an outcome.